-Tiago Ameller PRO said almost 4 years ago on The Stimulus 2.0 Tutorial :
+Tiago Ameller PRO said about 4 years ago on The Stimulus 2.0 Tutorial :

 As you mention bin/webpack-dev-server, a great enhancement for my rails 6 development I did is using foreman